Getting to know you (and your team)

 • Your house catches fire.
 After saving your loved ones and pets, you have time for one item.
 What do you grab and why?

 Bonus: Would you rather have the superpower of being invisible or flying?
-(Go listen to Act One of This American Life’s “Superpowers” episode to add some fun context around this question.)
+(For extra fun, check out Act One of This American Life’s “Superpowers” episode as context.)

-These questions create what we call social super glue.
+These questions create what we like to call social super glue.
 They help people feel seen.
 They help teams feel human.
-They strengthen trust and spark empathy—and that leads to better communication, better collaboration, and better outcomes.
+They strengthen trust and spark empathy—and that leads to better communication, better collaboration, and stronger results.

 Here’s to getting to know your team on a deeper, more meaningful level.